DJIDRe/Portafolio/src/pages/posts/post-1.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
-title: 'My First Blog Post'
+title: My First Blog Post
 pubDate: 2024-07-18
 description: 'this is the first post of my new astro blog'
 author: 'astro learner'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["astro", "blogging", "learning in public."]
 ---
-# My First Blog Post

-Published on: 2022-07-01

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.